BRAYLON M. LANE

 ABOUT BRAYLON

-Braylon has served as the Artistic Director of Burnsville Summer Theatre for four seasons.
+Braylon served as the Artistic Director of BCS Summer Theatre for multiple seasons, where he directed a landmark production of Hairspray, which garnered significant critical acclaim and was nominated for 23 BroadwayWorld Regional Awards, winning seven, including the title Best Musical of 2024.
 This respected summer stock program and organization, located north of the Twin Cities, has been a platform for Braylon to helm various productions.
-His directorial work there has consistently drawn local attention for its bold vision and high production values.
-In addition to his work at Burnsville, Braylon has maintained a thriving freelance directing career, contributing to productions at high school, collegiate, community, and semi-professional to professional levels across Minnesota.
+His directorial work there has consistently drawn local attention for its bold vision and high production value.
+Braylon has also maintained a thriving freelance directing career, working at the high school, collegiate, community, and semi-professional to professional levels across Minnesota.

 His wide-ranging experience includes contemporary dramas, large-scale musicals, classical texts, and original works.

-In addition, he holds a professional teaching license in Theatre Arts, which he used for several years as a full-time theatre educator before transitioning into a full-time freelance directing and arts administration career.
+In addition, he holds a professional teaching license in Theatre Arts, which he used as a full-time theatre educator before transitioning into a full-time freelance directing and arts administration career.
 His educational leadership remains a cornerstone of his work, and he continues to dedicate himself to nurturing the next generation of theatre artists while collaborating with other young artists.
-Especially in 2024, when Braylon directed a landmark production of Hairspray at BCS Summerstock, a production that garnered significant critical acclaim, and was nominated for 23 BroadwayWorld Regional Awards, winning seven, including the title Best Musical of 2024.

 .png)